Jitgitbit/python-exercise-one/comments.md

 NOTE: Dictionaries =kindOfLike= JS Objects !
 And: the key is always written in '' !

 NOTE: Tuples: we can ommit the parentheses !
 Except if you have a Tuple with only one element, in that case:  (element, ) !

+NOTE: enumerate() -> returns a Tuple !
+Handy for indexing a list !